Sea Kayaking in South Australia

 The course also involved learning the very impressive skill of Eskimo rolling where the latest training methods are applied to this ancient art developed thousand of years ago by the Inuit Indians of the arctic regions.

 The skill of eskimo rolling involves righting a capsized kayak without exiting the boat.
-Our course use the latest instructional methods that gradually introduce the specific movements of the rolling action.
-The course consists of 2x90 minute sessions.
-Only the first session is shown as available on this booking system, when you book you will be automatically added to the second which is the following Thursday, same time,same place!
+Our course uses the latest instructional methods that gradually introduce the specific movements of the rolling action.
+The course consists of 2×90 minute sessions.
+Only the first session is shown as available on this booking system.
+When you book you will be automatically added to the second which is the following Thursday, same time,same place!

 The session is conducted using one kayak between two people for safety and to facilitate successful training techniques…best to book with a friend to learn with!

 Lessons are conducted in a heated indoor pool and covered:

 - Adjusting your cockpit for comfort and control

 - Core warm-up